 Digital Art Covers For the 21st Century

-Another variation is instead of multiple hues vying for the eye, one solid source–often the heroine’s gown or the bedsheets surrounding the couple–will be the primary spot of color.
+Another variation is that instead of multiple hues vying for the eye, one solid source—often the heroine’s gown or the bedsheets surrounding the couple—will be the primary spot of color.

 Though we adore painted covers, we can also appreciate the loveliness of digital images.
 So long as covers inspire romance, there’s always room for them on our shelves!